vkhazin/sqlserver-dml-filestream/README.md

 * Create folder `D:\Temp\FareTypes`
 * Re-execute the sql statements above
 * Check the folder to see few files created with json content

+## The fine print

+* For performance reasons the output folder needs to be on a separate disk from the rest of the System
+* The approach has been tested for a single table replication